benidevo/weather-forcast-system/docs/PRD.md

 1. As a user, I want to search for weather in my current location so I can plan my day.
 2. As a user, I want to view hourly forecasts so I can decide the best time for outdoor activities.
 3. As a user, I want to save favorite locations so I can quickly check weather for places I care about.
-4. As a user, I want to view historical weather data so I can observe patterns and trends.

 ### 4.2 Developers